 In recent years, there has been a shift in the technology available to perform single-cell sequencing.
-Fluidigm used to hold the bulk of the market with products across the entire workflow but is currently suffering from poor sales due to new competitors.
+The global company Fluidigm used to hold the bulk of the market, with products across the entire workflow but has started to face competition from multiple smaller firms.

-At the forefront is US-based 10X Genomics, founded in 2012, which registered a 20-fold revenue increase between 2015 and 2017.
+At the forefront is US-based 10X Genomics.
 Its sequencing platform allows large populations of cells to be separated and analyzed with high resolution.
-The company is also developing a technology to study how cells are positioned in 3D which could be used to see how tumors grow and expand.
+The company is also developing a technology to study how cells are positioned in 3D, which could be used to see how tumors grow and expand.

-Another contender is the alliance between two giants, Bio-Rad Laboratories and Illumina.
-They announced in January 2019 a joint single-cell sequencing solution that streamlines the whole workflow.
+Another contender is an alliance between two giants, Bio-Rad Laboratories and Illumina, which developed a single-cell sequencing solution that streamlines the whole workflow.
 Mission Bio, a spin-off from the University of California San Francisco is selling a single-cell sequencing platform that targets clinical applications with a lower price per run compared to its competitors.

 Applications of single-cell sequencing

-Despite the rapid market growth, the use of single-cell sequencing is so far limited to a narrow circle of initiates.
-Over the past years, academic facilities have started providing single-cell sequencing services to researchers.
-For example, the technology is used at the Institut Curie in Paris to study cancer cells.
+The use of single-cell sequencing used to be limited to a narrow circle.
+Over the past years, however, academic facilities such as the Institute Curie in Paris have started providing single-cell sequencing services to researchers.

-More recently, companies have started working in this area, often using technology initially developed in academia to identify new biomarkers and drug targets.
+More recently, several companies have started using single-cell sequencing technology initially developed in academia to identify new biomarkers and drug targets.
 All seem to have a common goal: personalized medicine.

-Research on most diseases related to genetic or epigenetic mutations could benefit at some point from single-cell sequencing.
-There are already scientific publications applying this technology in microbiology, neurology, immunology, digestive and urinary conditions.
+Research on most diseases caused by genetic or epigenetic mutations could benefit from single-cell sequencing technology.
+There are also scientific publications applying this technology in microbiology, neurology, immunology, digestive and urinary conditions.

 Among them, oncology is probably the most promising and mature application.
 Previously, bulk analysis of cells from a tumor biopsy only gave information on the predominant type of cells.
-In contrast, single-cell sequencing can provide information about other tumor cells, which might be resistant to a certain therapy and result in a relapse after the first line of treatment.
+In contrast, single-cell sequencing can provide information about other tumor cells that might be resistant to treatment and could cause a relapse later on.

-This technique is highly sensitive and is able to detect rare cell types from limited amounts of sample material.
-Combined with technology to isolate circulating tumor cells from a blood sample, single-cell sequencing can be used to select patients in personalized medicine trials.
+This technique is highly sensitive, being able to detect rare cell types from limited amounts of sample material.
+Combined with technology to isolate circulating tumor cells from a blood sample, single-cell sequencing can also be used to select patients with specific genetic or cellular traits in personalized medicine trials.

-IsoPlexis is one of the very few companies with an advanced program to apply single-cell sequencing to proteomic studies looking at the role of protein expression in cancer.
-The company is developing a technology to measure the levels of a dozen molecules secreted by immune cells that are primed to recognize and attack a tumor.
-Last year, this was used to predict, for the first time, the response that a person with blood cancer will have to CAR T-cell therapy.
+US-based IsoPlexis is one of the very few companies with an advanced program to apply single-cell sequencing to proteomic studies that look at the role of protein expression in cancer.
+The company is developing a technology to measure the levels of a dozen molecules secreted by those immune cells that are primed to recognize and attack a tumor.
+This has been used to predict, for the first time, the response that a person with blood cancer will have to CAR T-cell therapy.
 The company claims that it could also be applied to cancer patients treated with checkpoint inhibitor immunotherapy.

 Either for research or clinical diagnostics, single-cell sequencing remains challenging and is far from being used routinely.
 One of the main reasons is that single-cell collection is tricky, as the amount of sample material used is low but the analysis still requires a sufficient amount of cells to make sure all cell types are represented.
 The time it currently takes to complete an experiment is another major concern.
 Companies developing single-cell sequencing technology need to work on creating streamlined and optimized workflows that limit these problems.